Volume Variance Relations for Scaling Statistics#

 YouTube Lecture: check out my lecture on:

 For your convenience here’s a summary of salient points.
+Let’s start with dispersion variance.

-Dispersion Variance and Volume Variance Relations#
+Volume Variance Relations#

 Predicting this behavior is central to handling multiple scales of data and estimation.